truenas/middleware/docs/userguide/index.rst

     *user1* share.

 Figure 10.3e provides an example of using shadow copies while logged in as *user1*.
-In this example, the user right-clicked *modified file* and selected “Restore previous versions” from the menu.
+In this example, the user right-clicked *modified file* and selected "Restore previous versions" from the menu.
 This particular file has three versions: the current version, plus two previous versions stored on the FreeNAS® system.
 The user can choose to open one of the previous versions, copy a previous version to the current folder, or restore one of the previous versions, which will overwrite the existing file on the Windows system.

 **Figure 10.3e: Viewing Previous Versions within Explorer**

 |10000201000002FE0000028C18A1102B_png|